Yangyi1230/HadoopProject/README.md

 Simply because this is where I created and maintained them:P

-Well I tried to make all the paths in codes/scripts absolute paths, but I am not so sure whether I fixed all the paths/authority issues.
+Well I tried to make all the data source paths in codes/scripts absolute paths, but I am not so sure whether I fixed all the paths/authority issues.